thisisarchimedes/Groot/TestList.md

 [] Run strategy and return tx - don't immediately broadcast.
 Have all tx and order them by priority, then broadcast [X] Create production docker image that doesn't mine blocks

+- Rule has a JSON param.
+- There is some kind of ABI repo

+# Plan